Hope Advanced Veterinary Center is locally operated as a proud member of the PetVet Care Centers Network.

 - High School Diploma or the equivalent.

-- Licensed Veterinary Technician with good standings in the state of VA
+- Licensed Veterinary Technician with good standings in the state of Virginia

 - At least one year of employment at Hope Advanced Veterinary Center, preferably in the ER department.